d-krupke/cpsat-primer/README.md

 ![Cover Image Modelling](https://raw.githubusercontent.com/d-krupke/cpsat-primer/main/images/logo_2.webp)

-CP-SAT provides a more extensive set of modeling options compared to traditional MIP-solvers.
-It goes beyond the typical linear constraints (<=, ==, >=) by offering advanced constraints like `all_different` and `add_multiplication_equality`.
-These advanced features reduce the need for modeling complex logic strictly through linear constraints, though they also broaden the interface's scope.
+In this chapter, we dive into the basic modeling capabilities of CP-SAT.
+CP-SAT provides an extensive set of constraints, closer to high-level modeling languages like MiniZinc than to traditional Mixed Integer Programming (MIP).
+For example, it offers constraints like `all_different` and `add_multiplication_equality`.
+These advanced features reduce the need for modeling complex logic strictly through linear constraints, though they also increase the interface's complexity.
 However, not all constraints are equally efficient; linear and boolean constraints are generally most efficient, whereas constraints like `add_multiplication_equality` can be significantly more resource-intensive.